salsa-rs/salsa/book/src/tutorial/db.md

 {{#include ../../../calc-example/calc/src/db.rs:default_impl}}
 ```

-## Implementing the traits for each Jar
+## Implementing the traits for each jar

 The `Database` struct also needs to implement the [database traits for each jar](./jar.md#database-trait-for-the-jar).
 In our case, though, we already wrote that impl as a [blanket impl alongside the jar itself](./jar.md#implementing-the-database-trait-for-the-jar),